Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: PINN and MAGI

 \subsection{PINN: a neural network (NN) approach}

-\citet{raissi2019physics} suggests using a neural network (``NN") $N(t)$ as a function approximator of the system components $\bm{x}(t)$.
-Their approach incorporate the ODE physics information into the neural network loss function, popularizing the concept of a physics-informed neural network (PINN), with its loss function shown below:
+\citet{raissi2019physics} suggests using a neural network (``NN'') $N(t)$ as a function approximator of the system components $\bm{x}(t)$.
+Their approach incorporate the ODE physics information into the neural network loss function, popularizing the concept of a physics-informed neural network (PINN):

 where $\dot{\mathcal{X}}_N(t) = f(N_\phi(t), \theta, t)$ approximates $dx/dt$ by plugging in the NN surrogate $N_\phi(t)$ in place of $\bm{x}(t)$, and the gradient $\dot N_\phi$ is computed via automatic differentiation (i.e., backpropagation).
 The physics loss $\frac{1}{M}\sum_{j = 1}^M \left\| \dot{\mathcal{X}}_N(\iota_j) - \dot N_\phi(\iota_j)\right\|^2$ is essentially a Monte Carlo integration approximation of $\int_t \left\| \dot{\mathcal{X}}_N(t) - \dot N_\phi(t)\right\|^2 dt$ (up to a normalizing constant) using random or pseudo-random collocation/discretization time points $I = \{\iota_j\}_{j=1}^M$.
 If forecasting is needed, this discretization set $I = \{\iota_j\}_{j=1}^M$ could easily span into the forecasting time horizon. $\phi$ is the over-parameterized NN nuisance parameter (e.g., the weights connecting the neurons).
 With such a loss function as described in Equation \eqref{eq:pinn}, an NN training process is carried out to obtain the optimized parameters $\theta$.
 As with any NN-based approach, the architecture, hyper-parameters, and training strategies of PINN require careful tuning and refinement.
 See \cite{wang2023expert} for a discussion on popular PINN architectures and hyper-parameters, and \citet{rathorechallenges} for a recommended training schedule.